drcarver/NetGore/README.md

 NetGore
 =======
-A Dungeon & Dragons Virtual Table TOp based on the 5e Srd and the NetGore game engine.
+A Dungeon & Dragons Virtual Table Top based on the 5e Srd and the NetGore game engine.
 The projects is evolving to use .net MAUI and away from the
 Monogames engine.